AKloc/BookNotes/Leisure/The Righteous Mind - Politics and Religion.md

 - The "five foundations" concept will probably be a lens that I'll try to actively use both when consuming (reading about politics) and producing (if I'm doing a presentation that has any controversial topics / plans, it could help to try to appeal to as many foundations as possible subtly).

 **Personal Bottom Line**
-- 5/10
+- 4/10
 - This is written pretty academically.
 I was hoping for a lit more actual political talk, but large portions of the book are spent on topics like evolution, philosophy, and psychology stuff.
 It isn't a horrible thing because clearly it all factors in, but rather than just touching on the topics and plugging them into the larger thesis, we get a history of competing theories, dive into detail of experiments that probably wasn't really necessary, etc. I would've preferred a somewhat tighter focus.
-- Returning to this a few days after I finished reading it and having read some Amazon reviews - it's pretty bloated.
+- Returning to this a few days after I finished reading it and having read some Amazon reviews - it's unnecessarily bloated, and too disappointingly academic.
 The author's take on liberals only being concerned with two foundations doesn't really seem like it was well-proven.
-I also realized that I didn't quite get out of this book what I wanted, which was to have more understanding and be armed with strategies to help be  close the political rift in the country.
+I also realized that I didn't quite get out of this book what I wanted, which was to have more understanding and be armed with strategies to help be a participant in closing the political rift in the country.
+No such strategies are really offered.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTQ3NjY0MCwtMTk0NDcwNzc4Ml19
+eyJoaXN0b3J5IjpbMTU2MzQ1NTM2NywtMTk0NDcwNzc4Ml19
 -->